This week was a topic that a lot of students take the course for – finance.

 - and that there are a variety of ways of allocating these funds through time (holding cash, holding bonds, holding other assets).

 We can see that this is an important issue to explicitly think about.
-Once we start working in this space this expands what we can do when using our microeconomic tools.
+Once we start working in this space this expands what we can do when using our economic tools to manage payroll in 2022.

 In this way, finance is an application of microeconomics that explicitly models time and the intertemporal consumption choice – or trying to understand the dynamic process behind people’s choices about when to consume and save.